GunnJerkens/wp-boilerplate/public/content/plugins/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.4.1 =

+Release date: June 18th 2020
+* Fix - PHP Error when settings permissions failed.

+= 3.4.0 =

+Release date: June 9th 2020
+* New - In edit media screen EMR notes user who replaced file if this was not uploader;
+* New - Added Drag and Drop area for files;
+* New - When replacing with new file name, now also possible to update upload path;
+* Fix - Various minor CSS tweaks and fixes;
+* Update of Underlying libraries

+= 3.3.12 =

+Release date: 27th April 2020
+* Fixed - When trying to upload over-limit file would show too many error messages;
+* Language – 2 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 3.3.11 =

+Release date: 10th March 2020
+* Fix the crashing of certain frontend builders when the plugin is active.

+= 3.3.10 =

+Release date: 23rd February 2020
+* Fix issue with JSON encoding which was interfering with Advanced Custom Fields and other plugins

+= 3.3.9 =

+Release date: 23rd February 2020
+* Fix issue with JSON encoded strings
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+Release date: 19th February 2020
+* Fix issue with search/replacing non-image attachments and query
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.8 =

+Release date: 18th February 2020
+* Fixes for WP 5.3+ -scaled images system.
+Will now replace those as well.
+* Updating and replacing images and thumbnails should now work for serialized (and such) metadata.
+  - For Beaver Builder
+* Add extra warning if mimetype is not allowed by WordPress for upload
+* Put Javascript version in wp_register_script
+* Hidden double 'replace media'
+* Replace Image label to Replace Media
+* Removed constant S3_UPLOADS_AUTOENABLE
+* Improved detection of SVG image sizes
+* Fixed - Logger doesn't call wp_upload_dir when not debugging
+* Extra - Javascript tries to resume after external errors.
+* Language – 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.7 =

+Release date: 13th November 2019
+* call the hook enable-media-replace-upload-done on both modes
+* fix JSON compatibility for hostings that don't have JSON module activated
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 3.3.6 =

+Release date: 5th September 2019
+* fix JSON compatibility for hostings that don't have JSON module activated

 = 3.3.5 =